carl24k/fight-churn/readme_files/ide.md

 #### 1.3.1 Schema Creation

 Regardless of where you get your data from, you need to create the database schema and tables that it to hold it.
-There is a python script in the folder *data-generation* for this.
+There is a python script in the folder *churnsim* for this.
 If you have been following the instructions above then you have already made a Run Configuration for the script in PyCharm, or prepared the Jupyter notebook `churn_db_sim.ipnyb`.
 There's just one more thing to do: name the schema that you will create.